carp4/qadbkey-unlock/README.md

 ```

 Example:
-* In this example the script exits in the users home directory
+* In this example the script exists in the users home directory
 ```sh
 user@linuxcomputer:~$ python3 qadbkey-unlock2.py
 Enter the AT+QADBKEY? response: 12345678